Learn about Austin Mesh

 Similarities

-MQTT Gateways are like APRS iGates – they repeat all local traffic over the internet to other MQTT Gateways around the world.
+- MQTT Gateways are like APRS iGates – they repeat all local traffic over the internet to other MQTT Gateways around the world.
+MeshCore does not natively support this, though addons do.

-APRS users can subscribe to groups using the ANSRVR service.
+- APRS users can subscribe to groups using the ANSRVR service.
 This allows for group chats like the popular #APRSThursday net.
 Meshtastic has “Secondary Channels” that can be subscribe to, allowing users to send messages to everyone on the channel.
+MeshCore has a more robust multi-channel system allowing many new channels to be spun up instantly.

-APRS uses the AX.25 protocol which sends messages using data bursts between 0.3 and 0.5 seconds long.
-Meshtastic uses the LoRa protocol which sends messages in data bursts between 0.5 and 10 seconds long.
+- APRS uses the AX.25 protocol which sends messages using data bursts between 0.3 and 0.5 seconds long.
+Meshcore and Meshtastic use the LoRa protocol which sends messages in data bursts between 0.5 and 10 seconds long.

 Differences

-But Meshtastic is also different than APRS in a few ways:
+But Meshtastic and MeshCore arae also different than APRS in a few ways:

-APRS doesn’t have a way to broadcast a message to everyone on the network.
-Messages sent to Meshtastic's Primary Channel go to everyone.
+- APRS doesn’t have a way to broadcast a message to everyone on the network.
+Messages sent to the mesh's Primary Channel go to everyone.

-APRS is unencrypted because it is illegal to use encryption over ham radio.
-Meshtastic is encrypted for communications on private group channels and for direct messages between users, because it runs on the 900 MHz ISM band, which does not have restrictions on encryption.
+- APRS is unencrypted because it is illegal to use encryption over ham radio.
+Both MeshCore and Meshtastic is encrypted for communications on private group channels and for direct messages between users, because it runs on the 900 MHz ISM band, which does not have restrictions on encryption.

-APRS requires the user to have a ham radio license.
-Meshtastic does not require any license and is open for anyone to use.
+- APRS requires the user to have a ham radio license.
+Neither MeshCore or Meshtastic requires any license and is open for anyone to use.

-APRS capable handheld ham radios cost upwards of $400.
-Meshtastic radios cost less than $100.
+- APRS capable handheld ham radios cost upwards of $400.
+Some mesh radios cost less than $15.

-APRS has services which allow users to send emails and SMS text messages to people who aren’t ham radio users.
-Meshtastic does not have this feature but it could be added in the future.
+- APRS has services which allow users to send emails and SMS text messages to people who aren’t ham radio users.
+Meshtastic and Meshcore do not have this feature by default, but simple addons enable it.

-APRS is quite a bit more difficult to use than Meshtastic.
+- APRS is quite a bit more difficult to use.
 APRS does not have any standardized user interface – there are dozens of software packages available.
-Meshtastic has a standardized iPhone and Android app which is easy to understand for new users.
+Both MeshCore and Meshtastic have a standardized iPhone and Android apps which are easy to understand for new users.